 Native to the Far East, climbing hydrangea vines are best grown in planting zones 4-7.

 Relatively few hardy flowering vines tolerate shade.
 Climbing hydrangea plants are one of them.
 In fact, in hot climates, they actually prefer a location with at least partial shade.
 Elsewhere, they will do all right in more sunny areas, usually, if watered.
 Keep the soil evenly moist.
 Apply a 3-inch layer of mulch to help retain water in the ground around the root zone.
+Climbing hydrangeas that do get more sun tend to bloom better.
+The soil should be well-drained and contain plenty of compost.
+Aim for a soil pH that is slightly acidic.

 Grow climbing hydrangea vines up trees (see below if you have concerns for the safety of your tree), garden arbors, trellises, pergolas, and fences.
 Because the vines become so large (and, therefore, heavy) over time, be sure that whichever support you use is sturdy.
 The plants can also be pruned and maintained in shrub form.